rocket-connect/mcp-rag/README.md

 // Now use any number of tools - we handle the complexity const result = await rag.generate({
-  prompt: "Find the auth bug, check what tests failed, then deploy the fix",
+  prompt: 'Find the auth bug, check what tests failed, then deploy the fix',
   // Behind the scenes:
   // 1.
 Prompt embedded using AI SDK's embed():
   //    const { embedding } = await embed({